marcverhagen/corelex/README.md

 2. [browser](browser).
 The PHP code that gives access to an online database created from the CoreLex sources.
 The pages themselves are hosted at [http://timeml.org/corelex/browser](http://timeml.org/corelex/browser).

 3. [creation](creation).
 Code to automatically create CoreLex from WordNet.
 Currently supported WordNet versions are 1.5, 3.0 and 3.1.
-When run on WordNet 1.5, this code creates the original CoreLex, when run on WordNet 3.1 it creates a version of CoreLex updated for WordNet 3.1, but it also run extra code to add verbs to CoreLex.
+When run on WordNet 1.5, this code creates the original CoreLex, when run on WordNet 3.1 it creates a version of CoreLex updated for WordNet 3.1, but it also can run extra code to add verbs to CoreLex.

 The pre-requisite for creating CoreLex is to have a copy of the WordNet index and data files.
 See http://wordnet.princeton.edu/ for WordNet downloads.